PolarBearPolar/ai_chatbot/README.md

 ## User Interface Layout 🖼️
 Here is a basic description of the user interface of the application.
 ![image](https://github.com/PolarBearPolar/ai_chatbot/assets/88388315/d896f639-089a-46cc-8f9a-4ecefca705d9)
-1. User information form
+1. User information form.
 2. Chat history.
 Click on the **New chat+** button to create a new chat with the assistant.
 Click on other chat buttons to switch between the chats you have already initiated with the assitant.
 3. A short description of the assistant.
 The description area contains the **Delete chat** button.
 It is active only when a chat is selected.
-If you click on it, the chat currently opened will be deleted.
+If you click on it, the opened chat will be deleted.
 4. The chat area.
 Write your question/queries into the query bar and send them to the assistant to have a conversation.
 ## Application Architecture Design 🛠️
 Here is the project architecture.